 - This is what the Lunar Knack "Hybrid Body Re-Arrangement" is for in Exalted.
 It allows the Lunar to, instead of shifting completely into a new form, shift only parts of his body into something.
 A Lunar in shark form could turn its tail fin into a mass of tentacles, its left breast fin into a crab's claw, and the right breast fin into a human arm to wield its favourite sword, while it grows three pairs of giant spider legs and a pair of lungs before topping it off with feathered wings...

-- Krahka attempts to become a fusion of the Toa Metru but she is unable to control their combined powers.
+- Krahka attempts to become a fusion of the Toa Metru for a One-Winged Angel, but she is unable to handle the physical and mental stress of wielding their combined powers for long before she collapses from exhaustion and barely manages to shift into a smaller form to escape.

 - Done by the Makuta, on two occasions: first, he fused with three other characters, and ended up being a monstrous combination of their features (In the comics, books and his toy-form, at least.
 Subverted in The Movie, where they simply slapped wings to his pre-existing animation model.)
 The second example is his Alternate Universe-self, who merged with his entire Brotherhood, to become the only living Makuta.